kyong0612/remix-proxy-basename/README.md

 ## nginx
 We're using `nginx` to mount the Remix app at the `/shop` path.
 The requirements state that the base path is customizable, so this config file would be generated when the user configures this path.

-We also set a header `x-remix-basename` so the *shared* Remix app knows which basename it is mounted at.
+> We also set a header `x-remix-basename` so the *shared* Remix app knows which basename it is mounted at.

 We also create the rule for `/__remix__` route to always serve the Remix assets.
 This simplifies the process of setting up *remix.config.js* so it doesn't have to be changed when the user changes the path.

 Finally, we proxy everything else to the other app.
-In our example, this is a simple Express app running on port 3001 (*other-server.mjs*)
+In our example, this is a simple Express app running on port 3001 (*other-server.mjs*).

+> We also set the header for the non-Remix app so it can use that to create links to the Remix
+> app without hard-coding the path.

 ```conf
 # nginx.conf